Treedy2020/TransNet/README.md

 ## Overview

-This is the PyTorch implementation of paper [Multi-resolution CSI Feedback with deep learning in Massive MIMO System](https://arxiv.org/abs/1910.14322).
+This is the PyTorch implementation of paper "TransNet: Full Attention Network for CSI Feedback in FDD Massive MIMO System".

 ## Requirements